nicklockwood/iPrompt/README.md

     @property (nonatomic, assign) BOOL disableAlertViewResizing;

-On iOS, iPrompt includes some logic to resize the alert view to ensure that your prompt message is visible in both portrait and landscape mode, and that it doesn't scroll or become truncated.
+iPrompt includes some logic to resize the alert view to ensure that your prompt message is visible in both portrait and landscape mode, and that it doesn't scroll or become truncated.
 The code to do this is a rather nasty hack, so if your alert text is very short and/or your app only needs to function in portrait mode on iPhone, you may wish to set this property to YES, which may help make your app more robust against future iOS updates.

     @property (nonatomic, assign) BOOL verboseLogging;